Conception: How It Works

 Defects in the fallopian tube may impair transport and increase the risk of a tubal pregnancy, also called ectopic pregnancy.

 A membrane surrounding the egg, called the zona pellucida, has two major functions in fertilization.
-First, the zona pellucida contains sperm receptors which are specific for human sperm.
-Second, once the membrane has been penetrated by the sperm, it becomes impermeable to penetration by other sperm.
+First, the zona pellucida contains sperm receptors that are specific for human sperm.
+Second, once penetrated by the sperm, the membrane becomes impermeable to penetration by other sperm.

 Following penetration, a series of events set the stage for the first cell division.
 The single-cell embryo is called a zygote.
 Over the course of the next seven days, the human embryo undergoes multiple cell divisions in a process called mitosis.
 At the end of this transition period, the embryo becomes a mass of very organized cells, called a blastocyst.
 It's now believed that as women get older, this process of early embryo development is increasingly impaired due to diminishing egg quality.